Sylius/Sylius/docs/customization/controller.rst

 1. Create a new Controller class under the ``AppBundle/Controller/Shop`` namespace.

-Run ``$ php bin/console debug:container sylius.controller.shop.homepage``.

-Your class needs to extend the Symfony's Controller, and if you still need the methods of the original HompageController, then copy its methods to the new one.
+If you still need the methods of the original HomepageController, then copy its body to the new class.

 .. code-block:: php